thephpleague/factory-muffin/README.md

 ## Upgrading

-It maybe be useful for existing users to check out the [upgrade guide](UOGRADING.md), especially for those migrating from 1.x to 2.x.
+It maybe be useful for existing users to check out the [upgrade guide](UOGRADING.md).

 ## Usage